-About half of those age 40 and older lack confidence that they will have the financial resources they need to pay for the care they will need as they get older.
-Confidence has decreased since 2013.
+About 40% of those age 40 and older lack confidence that they will have the financial resource they need to pay for the care they will need as they get older.
+Confidence has varied since 2013: about a quarter lacked confidence in 2016 compared to about half in 2017 and 2018.
 There is no single government program devoted to long-term care costs, and while Medicaid does pay for long-term care, it will only do so after a person has exhausted most of their personal assets.
 Medicare does not cover long-term care at all, only short-term rehab after a hospital stay.

 2 Social Security Administration.
 2018.
 Fact Sheet: Social Security. https://www.ssa.gov/news/press/factsheets/basicfact-alt.pdf